 Do you feel drained being around negative people?

-Do you wish to distant yourself from them so that you can have a peaceful mind?
+Do you wish to distance yourself from them so that you can have a peaceful mind?

 If you are an empath like me, you have to be careful with whom you surround yourself with because we get easily affected by the energy around us.
 Negative people can bring our mood down very quickly and make us second-guess our decisions.
 Negative environment, especially at work, can also make us feel unmotivated and exhausted.